Lighthouse-Reports/suspicion_machine/README.md

 - Jupyter Notebook

 ## Project Description
 This project explores the impact of beneficiaries' attributes on their risk scores.
-The AI model evaluates the welfare beneficiaries based on 315 features and assigns each applicant a risk score from [0, 1], where higher risk score indicate greater risk of having committed some kind of 'illegality'.
+The GBM model evaluates the welfare beneficiaries based on 315 features and assigns each applicant a risk score from [0, 1], where higher risk score indicate greater risk of having committed some kind of 'illegality'.
 Illegality encompasses everything from simple mistakes on a form to serious fraud.
 This project uses data obtained, through press questions and FOIA from Rotterdam Municipality, and employs the following approaches:
 - Testing whether the fraud prediction system violates Statistical Parity and Conditional Statistical Parity
 - Synthetic data generation for replication, since the original training data cannot be shared publicly due to GDPR concerns